CephalofairGames/merc-packs-faq/index.md

 ### <a name="page_54" class="page-number">5.4</a> Negative Conditions

-(For Brittle, see <a href="#page_52">Section 5.2</a>; Brittle is often more a question for damage resolution.)

 **Does removing a summon with a negative condition count as removing a negative condition from it?** No.

-**What happens if I get Bane on my turn while I already have Bane?** While this should be rare, any new condition overwrites the old condition; Bane will now trigger at the end of your next turn.
-This can happen to monsters, as well.

-**Can I target an enemy with a condition they're immune to?** Yes.
-It still won't put the condition on the enemy, but this may be important for effects like Boneshaper's Bone Dagger. *This is a change from Gloomhaven 1e*
+**Can I target a figure with a condition they're immune to?** Yes.
+It still won't put the condition on the figure, but this may be important for some effects. *This is a change from Gloomhaven 1e*

 **Can you explain how Curse is a negative condition?
 Are Curse cards in my modifier deck also negative conditions?** When you are targeted by a Curse ability, you only momentarily have the Curse condition.
-This is long enough for you to block it with an item like Crude Shield, or for it to be blocked by a monster's Curse immunity.
+This is long enough for you to block it with an item or Safeguard, or for it to be blocked by a monster's Curse immunity.
 It's otherwise removed instantly when a Curse card is added to your remaining attack modifier deck.
 Once the Curse card is in an attack modifier deck, the Curse is no longer considered a negative condition.

 ![divider-narrow](/assets/images/divider2.png)